Tom Wills, Policy Advisor at Traidcraft Exchange, welcomes a new European law that aims to support fairer trade in food.

 Estimates suggest that this equates to an overall cost to food suppliers of €30-40 billion each year.
 In order to find these savings, businesses seek to reduce their costs in whichever way possible.
 They may compromise on food safety, wages or the terms of employment offered to workers.
 This translates to poverty amongst those that work to put food on the shelves, and leaves consumers with no certainty that the food in their shopping basket is not the result of exploitation.

-A new EU law, due to be signed off by MEPs this week[TW1] , aims to tackle this situation and support suppliers of agricultural products to get a fairer deal from their trading relationships.
+The new law, which received final sign-off in early April 2019, aims to tackle this situation and support suppliers of agricultural products to get a fairer deal from their trading relationships.
 I have picked out some of the key features of the law below.

 The law defines what practices are unfair